Pioreactor/pioreactor-logs2slack/README.md

 Add your webhook URL from step 6. here.
 Click "Save".
 You can also change the level of logs to report, see [Python logging levels](https://docs.python.org/3/library/logging.html#logging-levels).

+3. Power-cycle (reboot) the Pioreactor, or ssh into the Pioreactor and run `sudo systemctl restart pioreactor_startup_run@logs2slack.service`

-3. In your dedicated Slack channel, you should start to see logs arrive!
+4. In your dedicated Slack channel, you should start to see logs arrive!